joseluisq/gimage/docs/examples/resizing.md

 ## Width resizing

-Resizing an image proportionally basing on the width (`height` is calculated).
+Resizing an image proportionally based on the width (`height` is calculated).

 ```php
 <?php